Updated: Dec 1, 2022

 Instead, you can make specific arrangements for their distribution that will go into effect after your passing.
 Additionally, trust distributions are significantly more private than probate distributions, which are public information.
 Contact a Los Angeles living trust attorney to help you manage, organize, and put things into paper.

 A California trust lawyer would typically walk you through the following steps to create a living trust:

 1. Selecting A Trustee

 A revocable living trust often names a trustee for the trust's duration.
-If you decide to act as your own trustee, you will be in charge of overseeing the assets for however long you can.
+If you decide to act as your trustee, you will oversee the assets for however long you can.

 If you believe someone else is better suited to administer the assets, you can also appoint them as the trustee.
 In any case, it's crucial to designate a successor trustee who will oversee the distribution of the assets after your passing or if you become incapable of managing them while you're still alive.

 The revocable living trust's beneficiaries can be anyone you choose.
 The spouse, children, grandchildren, and other dependents or relatives of the grantor, as well as charitable organizations, are typical beneficiaries.